Gary Silk

-Gary Lee Silk (born 13 September 1984) is an English former professional footballer and first team physiotherapist for Premier League club Leicester City.
+Gary Lee Silk (born 13 September 1984) is an English former professional footballer and first team physiotherapist for EFL Championship club Leicester City.

 As a player, he was a right back who played between 2003 and 2013 for Portsmouth, Barnet, Wycombe Wanderers, Boston United, Notts County, Mansfield Town and Grimsby Town.

 Playing career

 Born in Newport, Isle of Wight, Silk started his career as a youth player at Portsmouth.
 He made his professional debut as a player in December 2003 whilst on loan at Barnet, and went on to spend much of the 2004/05 season on loan at Wycombe Wanderers.
 He was a presence in Wycombe's quarter-final Football League Trophy run of 2004–05.

 At the end of the 2005–06 season, he was released by Portsmouth and joined Notts County, before being released on 13 May 2008.

 He joined their neighbours Mansfield Town and soon became a fans' favourite at Field Mill.
 He won every Player of the Year Award available and signed a two-year deal with the Stags, despite having an offer from a Football League club.

 In June 2011, he left Mansfield Town after three seasons, to join Grimsby Town, he would become Grimsby's first new signing for 2011–12.
 After an injury plagued season, in which Silk only featured 24 times in the league, he was released by the club on 3 May 2012.

 In July 2012, he joined Lincoln City on trial.
 In August, he signed a one-year deal with Jason Lee's Boston United.
 Following a managerial change at the club, new United boss Graham Drury released Silk on 12 February 2013, after his university commitments had prevented him from training on Thursday nights.
 Drury added: "I need all my players to train on Thursday nights".
 Silk played 26 times for The Pilgrims and made his final appearance against local rivals Gainsborough Trinity.

 On 14 March, it was announced on the Boston United website that Silk, whose registration had never been cancelled, was being brought back to the club by new manager Dennis Greene.
 Silk was released by Boston for a second time at the end of the 2012–13 season.